Job Title and Responsibilities

 Professional Memberships and Activities

-Contemporary fiction, ecocriticism, magical realism, postcolonial fiction, Gothic fiction, gender studies.
+Contemporary fiction, literature after postmodernism, ecocriticism, magical realism, postcolonial fiction, Gothic fiction, gender studies.

 Burnham, D and M. Ebdon (2009) ‘Philosophy, Literature and Interpretation’ in J. Mullarkey and B. Lord The Continuum Companion to Continental Philosophy.
 Continuum: London.